 - Communicated effectively using written, oral, and visual media adapted to different audiences and stakeholders.

 - Worked effectively in cross-functional team environments comprised of members with varying organizational backgrounds, positions, and geographic locations.

 - Served the profession, community, and society, as exemplified in our motto Ut Prosim.

-At the time of graduation, ISE students are expected to have the:
+At time of graduation, ISE students are expected to have the following: